 There aren’t many things better than a spicy Crispy Chilli Beef dish on a bed of fluffy white rice.
 If this dish is your Chinese Restaurant favourite, you must try making it yourself.
-Seriously, ditch the takeaway and make this pan-fried beef steak with vegetables, sweet chilli sauce and white rice at home!
+Seriously, ditch the takeaway and make this pan-fried beef steak with vegetables, sweet and spicy chilli sauce and white rice at home!
 You will definitely be impressed…

 We don’t eat beef very often, but when we do, it’s something special.
-And for us, Crispy Chilli Beef is as special as it gets.
-Not only extremely tasty and satisfying to eat, but it’s also such a wonderful feeling to be able to re-create my favourite Chinese Take Away dish.
-Ever since we started making this Shredded Chilli Beef, Crispy Chilli Chicken, Salt and Pepper Chicken and our Tofu Kung Pao dishes, we haven’t had to order a Chinese Take Away again.
-Not hard to make, no unusual ingredients and with less refined sugar than most, this recipe will definitely meet, if not exceed your expectations.
+And for us, Chinese Crispy Chilli Beef is as special as it gets.
+Not only extremely tasty and satisfying to eat, but it’s also such a wonderful feeling to be able to re-create my favourite Chinese Takeaway dish.
+Ever since we started making this Shredded Chilli Beef, Crispy Chilli Chicken, Salt and Pepper Chicken and our Tofu Kung Pao dishes, we haven’t had to order a Chinese Takeaway again.
+Not hard to make, with no unusual ingredients and with less refined sugar than most, this recipe will definitely meet, if not exceed your expectations.

 You will ideally need a wok for this recipe, however, I made it using frying pans.
 A wok-shaped pan, however, would save you some oil, so I would recommend getting one if you’re a fan of Chinese and South-East Asian cuisines.
 Here’s the link to one that’s perfect for cooking two portions.
 And you can also find the one we recommend if you’re cooking for a family here.